alessandro-gentilini/knuth-interview-2006/README.md

 I noticed though, that when I was a sophomore, my grades started to go down, in the first part of my sophomore year.
 And I ascribed it to too much ping-pong playing and playing cards too much in the dorm, and so;
-no, I’m sorry; this was the second half of my freshman year.
+no, I'm sorry; this was the second half of my freshman year.
 I started having a little problem with my grades, and so I had to give up ping-pong.